angavrilov/wb-permanent-camp/pcamp_readme.txt

   * AI is unaware that camps will always join in on the battle and can be easily tricked into attacking against the odds.

-  * Camp troops in battle have no banner (but still obey player commands).